FedericoCoppo/salesTaxes/README.md

 In the input folder there are some examples for these input files used in the tests.

 ## Output format
-Console printing was used for the output, in case of test failure an assert is displayed
+Console printing was used for the output, in case of test failure an assert is displayed.

 ```
 Assertion failed: ( int (p->GetTaxesValue()*100) == int (testTax*100) ), file ..\src\test\ApplicationTest.cpp, line 187
 ```

-In case the test passes the receipt for that input is printed.
-Below an example of input from file and output for the first 4 tests on the Application.
+In case the test passes, the receipt for that input is printed.

+Below an example of input from file and console output (for the first 4 tests on the Application).

 INPUT FILE: